-The first project year 2006/2007 (fall '06 to soybean harvest '07) was the start-up year for the project.
+The 2006/2007 project year (fall '06 to soybean harvest '07) was the startup year for the project.
 The soybean crop was late maturing and the fall became very wet so plots were only planted in Essex County.
 One main and two secondary sites were planted in the first week of November.
 The main site had a corn residue strip in it and two reps of the rye and wheat cover crops.
 One secondary side had both wheat and rye and the other had just rye.
-The main plot was on a sandy loam soil and growth was slow but uniform in the fall.
+The main plot was on a sandy loam soil growth was slow but uniform in the fall.
 By the beginning of May the rye had reached a height of 31cm (12") leaf extended and the winter wheat was 26cm (10") tall.
 Cover crop growth was slow on the two secondary sites due to late planting and clay soils.
-By early May, growth was uneven and generally poor.
+By early may growth was uneven and generally poor.
 Fertility, organic matter and soybean cyst nematode (SCN) samples were taken and analyzed.
-The three sites had adequate fertility and organic matter averaged about 3.5%.
+The three sites had adequate fertility and organic matter averages about 3.5%.
 The main site SCN samples were generally in the low to moderate risk range.
 The two secondary sites had no SCN present.
 Bait lamina strips were inserted in four treatments of the main site.
 The strips were inserted into the soil about 8 cm or 3" and had "soil life food" in holes at different depths.
 They were removed from the soil after 10 days and give an indication of the amount of biological activity in the soil.
-See Table 1 for the soybean yield results.